Visual Artist AIRspace Residency

 Jordan Strafer (b.1990, Miami, FL) is an artist, working primarily in video, based in Brooklyn, New York.
 She received her BFA from The New School in 2016 and her MFA from Bard College in 2019.
 She has participated in group exhibitions at The New Museum, New York (2021); Red Tracy, Copenhagen, (2020-21); Housing, New York (2020); SculptureCenter, New York (2020).
 In 2020-21 she presented a web-based project, No Bag, for Participant Inc’s online platform, Participant After Dark.
 Her first solo exhibition will be at Participant Inc, New York in 2022.

 Red Canary Song is a grassroots collective of Asian & migrant sex workers, organizing transnationally through a labor rights framework and mutual aid.
 We believe that full decriminalization is necessary for labor organizing and anti-trafficking #RightsNotRaids #SexWorkIsWork

 Abrons Arts Center’s Visual Artist AIRspace residencies are made possible through the generosity of The Milton and Sally Avery Arts Foundation, the Jacques and Natasha Gelman Foundation, and The Andy Warhol Foundation for the Visual Arts.
-This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs and the New York State Council on the arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs and support from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.